 Introduction

-analyze diverse count-valued data, all based on the idea of Simultaneous
+analyze count data, all based on Simultaneous Transformation and

-Transformation and Rounding (STAR) models.
-The package functionality is
+Rounding (STAR) models.
+The package functionality is broadly split into

 We give a brief description of the STAR framework, before diving into